 Words

-Words and word parts are a part of grammar, but they play a very specific role in it.
+Words and their component parts play a very specific role in grammar.
 This part of language is studied extensively in linguistics to explore how different languages modify words in order to change their meanings.
 In English, adding an s to the end of a word makes it plural (usually).
 This is an example of what linguists call morphology, which is the study of these chunks of meaning.
-We see chunks of meaning added to the beginning or end of words much like we would see two LEGO pieces be put together.

 Even contractions like don’t or you’re would fall into this category, since they combine the meaning of two words together.